Blue Moth Orchids (Phalaenopsis) are eye-catching houseplants sometimes seen in big box stores and garden centers.

 Good airflow is essential to prevent fungal diseases.
 Place your orchid in a well-ventilated area, and avoid overcrowding with other plants.

-Sometimes you can encourage normal orchids to to rebloom quickly with a few tricks, however with Blue orchids you ideally want to remove the dye from the plant but cutting off the stem.
-Additionally most of the flowering stems won't rebloom if harsh dye has been used anyway.
+Sometimes you can encourage normal orchids to to rebloom quickly with a few tricks, however with Blue orchids you ideally want to remove the dye from the plant by cutting off the stem.
+Additionally, its worth saying again that most of the flowering stems won't rebloom if harsh dye has been used.

 So after flowering, I recommend removing the flower spike as close as possible to the base of the plant.
 I have a full guide including pictures showing how to do this here.